Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Results

 It should be emphasized that realizing different operational regimes in bilayer and trilayer graphene would require substantially lower temperatures and much higher magnetic fields than those explored in this study, owing to their smaller characteristic energy scales.
-Accordingly, the present analysis focuses on regimes accessible at comparatively higher temperatures, which are not only more relevant for the purposes of this work but also more feasible from an experimental perspective.
+Accordingly, the present analysis focuses on regimes accessible at higher temperatures, which are not only more relevant to this work but also more feasible from an experimental perspective.

+At the same time, it is important to note that the present analysis is intended as a theoretical proof of concept rather than a concrete experimental proposal.
+While the main text focuses on a fixed-particle-number formulation in order to enable a controlled comparison between different multilayer systems, an alternative and experimentally natural realization of the Stirling cycle consists in fixing the chemical potential.
+This extension, which mimics the situation of a graphene system coupled to electronic reservoirs, is explicitly addressed in Appendix~\ref{app:fixed_mu}, where we show that the qualitative features of the operational regimes remain robust with respect to the choice of thermodynamic ensemble.

+In a realistic implementation, field-driven modifications of the Landau--level structure would induce variations of the sample magnetization across the different strokes of the cycle.
+When the graphene system is electromagnetically coupled to an external circuit, these magnetization changes can generate an electromotive response, allowing the conversion of field-induced energy variations into usable electrical work.
+This mechanism provides a physically consistent route for work extraction without requiring commitment to a specific device architecture.